defold/doc/docs/en/manuals/flash.md

 ![collision object properties](images/flash/collision_object_properties.png)

 A box shape has been used as this was most appropriate for the bullet graphic.
 The other shape used for 2D collisions, sphere, will be used for the target.
-Setting the type to Kinematic means resolving collisions is done by your script as opposed to the in-built physics engine (for more information on the other types, please refer to the [physics manual](/manuals/physics)).
+Setting the type to Kinematic means resolving collisions is done by your script as opposed to the built-in physics engine (for more information on the other types, please refer to the [physics manual](/manuals/physics)).
 The group and mask properties determine what collision group the object belongs to and what collision group it should be checked against, respectively.
 The current setup means a "bullet" can only collide with a "target".
 Imagine the setup was changed to the below:

 ![collision group/mask](images/flash/collision_groupmask.png)